eyalk11/compare-my-stocks/README.md

 I of course don't take responsibilty on the correctness of the displayed graphs.

 ## Final words
+* This is being developed in QT with matplotlib amd pandas.
+I tried to use advanced features of pandas and numpy for fast calculation(sometimes).

 * I belive this software is already usable and provide many useful features that are usually paid for.
 This despite doing this in short time, at my free time.
 I would very much apperiate community contributions.

 * If you have an idea about how it will be best integrated with active stock research using Jupyter Lab or something else, let me know.

+* The controls should be self explantory...
+Try it.

 * Feel free to contact me at eyalk5@gmail.com.